Short answer, read this first

 A final thing

-Daiga Taurīte is a licensed Latvian tour guide and co-founder of Barefoot Baltic, which runs small-group day excursions from Riga.
-She grew up in Riga, spent two decades working in London, and came home in 2024.
+Daiga Taurīte is a licensed Latvian tour guide and co-founder of Barefoot Baltic.
+She runs small-group day excursions from Riga.
+She grew up here, spent two decades in London, came home in 2024.
 Barefoot Baltic is licensed by Latvia's Consumer Rights Protection Centre (PTAC), holds ATD passenger transport licence PS-01995, and is insured by BTA Baltic for civil liability.